 - 5. Run the script as root.
 All the required RPMS are downloaded from the gLite software repository in the directory glite-rgma-server next to the installation script and the installation procedure is started.
 If some RPM is already installed, it is upgraded if necessary.
 Check the screen output for errors or warnings. - 6.
-The script will install the following deployment modules: - Worker Node - R-GMA client (see section 6.3 for details) - File Transfer Service Client (see section 17.5 for details) - Service Discovery (see section 7 for details) - Security utils (see section 5 for details)
+The script will install the following deployment modules: - Worker Node - R-GMA client (see section 6.3 for details) - File Transfer Service Client (see section 16.4 for details) - File Placement Service Client (see section 16.4 for details) - Service Discovery (see section 7 for details) - Security utils (see section 5 for details)